TritonNews/articlebot/README.md

 ## Interacting with _articlebot_

 You can interact with articlebot through commands.
-Commands are given in the form "{COMMAND} {ARGUMENTS}" where {COMMAND} is some word and {ARGUMENTS} is some space-delimited list of words.
+Commands are given in the form "[COMMAND] [ARGUMENTS]" where [COMMAND] is the first word in your query and [ARGUMENTS] is whatever comes after it.

+An example of a valid command would be "*track* _John Doe_".
+In this case, the command is "*track*" and the arguments are "_John Doe_".

 Here is a list of valid commands:

-* hello
+* hello/hi
   - Responds with a greeting.

+* version/v
+  - Prints out articlebot's current version.

+* help
+  - The help command, gives a list of available commands

-* whoami
+* tracking
-  - Prints out your information, as recorded in articlebot's database.
+  - Prints out who you are following on Trello, as recorded in articlebot's database.

-* track {TRELLO USER}
+* track [PERSON NAME]
-  - Tells articlebot that you wish to follow card movements for {TRELLO USER} on Trello.
+  - Tells articlebot that you wish to follow card movements for [PERSON NAME] on Trello.
-  - e.g. "track John Doe" would enable notifications for John Doe's Trello cards.
+  - e.g. "track John Doe" would enable Slack notifications for John Doe's Trello cards.

 ## Build Process